 Find a Corgi Rescue Near Me in Pennsylvania

-Corgi Product Recommendations: Best Elevated Dog Beds and Best Dog Cologne That Groomers Use.
+Corgi Product Recommendations: Best Dog Cologne That Groomers Use.

 1. Cardigan Welsh Corgi National Rescue Trust

-The Cardigan Welsh Corgi National Rescue Trust (CWCNRT) cares for purebred Cardigan Welsh Corgis.
-They pay attention to the dogs’ rehabilitation needs, then place these dogs in their permanent homes.
-They strive to educate the public, especially the potential adopters, on how to take care of Corgis.
+The Cardigan Welsh Corgi National Rescue Trust (CWCNRT) cares for purebred Cardigan Welsh corgis.
+They tend to the dogs’ rehabilitation needs, then place these dogs in their permanent homes.
+The shelter is volunteer-run, and corgis in the shelter’s care may be victims of abuse or neglect, or they may simply have been surrendered by their previous owners.

 Cardigan Welsh Corgi National Rescue Trust Details